-- Clean face masks will be required of all students and teachers during transitions and when class activities significantly reduce physical distancing.
-However, face masks are highly recommended at all times.
+- Students and staff need to wear masks and will be strongly encouraged to wear masks while in school buildings, on school buses and school campuses.
+Masks will be highly recommended during transitions inside our buildings and when social distancing is not possible.
 Families are strongly encouraged to provide their own mask, but schools will provide a mask if needed.
 Physical distancing will be practiced to the fullest extent possible but will not be feasible at all times. - Every teacher will be provided with a face shield and a mask. - Parents will be notified of changes in practices based on DHEC guidance. - Plexiglass protectors/dividers will be installed in lobbies and main offices. - Small, plastic dividers will be provided for one-on-one assessments with students and meetings where participants are in close contact.